 Individual investors can get partial ownership in Grade-A commercial real estate with a minimum of Rs.
 25 lakh investment.
-Yes, now everyone can own a slice of Grade-A commercial real estate property in large cities and industrial hubs, including plush office spaces, large warehouses, and glitzy skyscrapers.
-The concept of fractional ownership of property in India allows individual investors to get partial ownership in physical assets with a minimum of Rs.
-25 lakh.
+Fractional ownership allows small investors to own a slice of commercial real estate property in large cities and industrial hubs, including plush office spaces, large warehouses, and glitzy skyscrapers through an alternate investment route.
+The concept of fractional ownership of property in India allows individual investors to invest in pre-leased Grade A commercial properties with a minimum of Rs.
+25 lakh and earn an average 10% rental yield.

 Any resident or NRI (Non-Resident Indian) can own shares in commercial properties in India.
 NRIs need to have an NRO (Non-Resident Ordinary) account to invest in commercial real estate in India.